-Description of Impact Mitigation Measure Applicant Party Responsible Method of Verification Description of impact ivilligation ivieasure Responsibilities for Verification Verification Timing be planted as replacement and with a new 10-year monitoring plan timeline.
-Reduce construction AIR-1: In order to minimize dust, a Dust Prevention Submit and Public Works Plan review prior to Prior to impacts on air quality implement a Dust Department approval of construction and to a level that is less Prevention and building permit inspections for than significant.
-The plan shall address site conditions during Control Plan application compliance during construction operations, after normal working construction by hours, and during various phases of construction. building inspectors The plan shall include the name and 24-hour contact of responsible person in case of an emergency.Grading shall be designed and grading activities shall be scheduled to ensure that repeat grading will not be required, and that completion of dust- generating activity will occur in shortest feasible timeframe.
+Description of Impact Mitigation Measure Applicant Responsibilities Party Responsible for Verification Method of Verification Verification Timing be planted as replacement and with a new 10-year Reduce construction impacts on air quality to a level that is less than significant. monitoring plan timeline.
+AIR-1: In order to minimize dust, a Dust Prevention and Control Plan shall be submitted with final grading plan for approval of the Public Works Director.
+The plan shall address site conditions during construction operations, after normal working hours, and during various phases of construction.
+The plan shall include the name and 24-hour contact of responsible person in case of an emergency.
+Grading shall be designed and grading activities shall be scheduled to ensure that repeat grading will not be required, and that completion of dust- generating activity will occur in shortest feasible timeframe.
 Sediment shall be prevented from flowing into waterways on site.
 All visibly dry disturbed areas shall be controlled by watering, covering, and/or other dust preventive measures.
 The plan shall include the procedures necessary to keep the adjacent public streets and private properties free of dirt, dust and other debris when importing or exporting of material as demonstrated by cut and fill quantities on the grading plan.
 Graded areas shall be revegetated as soon as possible, but within no longer than 30-days.
 Disturbed areas that are to remain inactive longer than 30-days shall be seeded (with combination of terminal barley and native seed) and watered until vegetative cover is established.
-All earthmoving activities shall cease when sustained winds exceed over 15 miles per hour.
-Sustained winds exceed over 15 miles per mour.
-1 l
+Submit and implement a Dust Prevention and Control Plan Public Works Department Plan review prior to approval of building permit application Prior to construction and inspections for compliance during construction by building inspectors All earthmoving activities shall cease when sustained winds exceed over 15 miles per hour.